ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/preliminary/checklist_index.md

 Having your name and picture with your Slack account helps us and your peers to identify you on Slack and builds a more personal community throughout the week.

+### EarthData Login

+We'll have you download some data from NSIDC for your tutorials and projects.
+Visit our [Earthdata](checklist/earthdata.md) page to learn how to access and Earthdata login account if you don't already have one!

+### GitHub Account

+Everyone attending {{ hackweek }} will require obtaining a GitHub account.
+Visit our [GitHub instruction page](checklist/github.md) to learn how!

 ### JupyterHub